How to Become a Life Coach in 7 Steps

 If you’re considering becoming a life coach, it’s natural to wonder, “How much do life coaches make?”

 It’s difficult to put a value on helping people change their lives.
 But this is a business all the same, and you have to figure out what your time is worth in order to charge people accordingly.

-Becoming a life coach can be an incredibly rewarding, yet difficult and trying, career path.
+Becoming a life coach can be an incredibly rewarding, yet difficult, career path.
 You need the personality for it (Quint says she’s been described as a “human can opener” for the way she gets people to open up), the background in coaching and business, and the mindset that helping people is a way to earn income, just like any other job.

 “Plenty of people out there really just want to make money to get rich… I realized that if I’m going to be doing something to earn income, I would so much rather do something that helps people,” says Quint.
 “That feels so much better.”

 So if you’ve been thinking about starting a life coaching business, take the first step and get going on the road to success.